chiayisu/chiayisu.github.io/_teaching/2021-fall-teaching-1.md

 ---
-title: "Natural Language Processing"
+title: "Natural Language Processing Fall 2021"
 collection: teaching
 type: "Graduate course"
 permalink: /teaching/2021-fall-teaching-1
-venue: "National Kaohsiung University of Science and Technology, Department"
+venue: "National Kaohsiung University of Science and Technology"
 date: 2021-09-01
 location: "City, Country"
 ---

 Course Description
 The course mainly introduces the theories and application of dialogue system.
 We first introduce natural language understanding (NLU).
 Then, we will introduce the concepts of reinforcement learning (RL).
 Finally, we will give lectures on the applications of dialogue system if time-permitted.